DavidHarar/Reddit/readme.md

 ![Modeling](https://github.com/DavidHarar/Reddit/blob/main/plots/modeling.png)
 For LLM I used the [Zephyr-7b-alpha](https://huggingface.co/HuggingFaceH4/zephyr-7b-alpha).
 For classification I used [Roberta](https://huggingface.co/roberta-base).
 Label-spreading was done using the `[CLS]` token, using a `KNN` kernel.
 Voting ensemble was used between the LLM and the label spreading because neither of the method was good enough.
 After getting to the combined labeled data, I upscaled my data by asking the LLM to rephrase comments.
 I do it only once.
 The final version is of a fine-tuning using the labeled data, after I continue the pre-training, using the entire set of unlabeled data (it improves precision mostly on the right-most side of the predicted scores, in comparisson with the just-fine-tuned model).
 Fine-tuning was done by training the pre-trained model for 3 epochs on the labeled data.

+## Limitations and Further Work
+I made accomadations on multiple occations to see the project through.
+- Data: I used old Reddit's data using the Pushlift Data Dumps.
+Each subreddit includes two files, one for sumbissions and another for comments made for each sumbission, and for each comment.
+I didn't address comments to comments and basically trained a model using only comments made directly to the submission itself.
+- Model: As mentioned above, I didn't solve the issue of long strings.
+A further work would be able to solve it.
+- Labeled data: I manually labeled only 3k observations.
+In order to have a more robust data, one should label more examples.

 ## Downvote and Legal
 In Reddit there are two main social coins.
 One is `karma` and another is `awards`.
 The latter is basically diginal prizes given between redditors to express upreciation for meaningfull comments.
 Most of these awards cost money, and this project ignores them entirely.
 The other coin, `karma`, is basically the balance of upvotes and downvotes of the comments a redittor has made.
 Being downvoted for a hateful comment will inflict on the user's karma.